-To achieve capital growth.
-In seeking to achieve its investment objective the fund will aim to deliver a return, net of fees, greater than that of the FTSE 250 ex Investment Trust Index over rolling 3 year periods.
-The fund primarily invests in a portfolio of medium sized UK companies.
+To achieve income and capital growth.
+In seeking to achieve its investment objective the fund will aim to deliver an income, net of fees, greater than the yield of the FTSE All-Share Index and a total return (i.e. a combination of income and capital growth), net of fees, greater than the average return of the IA UK Equity Income sector over rolling 3 year periods.
+The fund primarily invests (at least 70%) in a portfolio of UK equities